This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 }

-While this is a common question on internet, the main use-case is comparing strings accent-insensitive.
-In this case, you can use the CompareOptions.IgnoreNonSpace option of the String.Compare method instead of using the previous method.
+While this is a common question on the internet, the main use case is comparing strings in an accent-insensitive manner.
+In this case, you can use the CompareOptions.IgnoreNonSpace option of the string.Compare method instead of using the previous method.
 This will be faster and avoid errors due to the complexity of the Unicode standard.

 C#